CapybaHub/convenience_types_flutter/README.md

 FormField<Type>
 ```

-is a convinience type that models, as the name already points,
+is a convenience type that models, as the name already points,
 a field in a Form, and uses the convention of not passing not filled fields to the resulting `Map`.
 Here we are already passing the [name] of the field in its possible `Map`
 (json) position, and the actual [field] data is a `Maybe<Type>`.